 Figure 6: Symbols preview

 - Click the desired symbol to select it.
-A selected symbol can be seen highlighted in red within Figure 6, above.
+The symbol we selected can be seen highlighted in red within Figure 6, above.
 Now, click the OK button to get back to the Bullets and Numbering dialog box.

 - Here you see a preview of the selected symbol, highlighted in red within Figure 7.